 Seeing the Doctor

 In order to deliver the best possible personal care the doctors operate personal lists and it is recommended that patients see their usual GP for their routine appointments so that we can offer continuity of care.
-However, if you need to be seen on the day, you may see your usual Doctor or the Duty Doctor.
-All the doctors take a turn to be Duty Doctor.
+However, if you need to be seen on the day, you may see your usual Doctor or the On Call doctor.
+We offer a range of face-to-face and telephone appointments.

 Help us to help you

 Be prepared to help us by giving the receptionist information if requested.
 All our staff are trained to handle and respect confidential information.

 Appointments can be made either by telephone, online or by calling in person.
 The surgery operates an appointment only system.
 To register for the NHS App for online booking.